Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Compression

--   Sound compression is extremely beneficial to pack size
+-   Sound compression is exceptionally beneficial to pack size
 -   This is especially noticeable on older and low power devices, such as the Switch
 -   The FMod simple API utilized by Bedrock decompresses all sounds into WAV before loading into RAM, meaning no CPU performance improvement in this respect
     -   If audio is streamed, this does not occur